David Joel Miller.

 The more stress the woman is under the more the risk.
 What is stressful to one woman may not be to another.
 It is far more complicated than just financial stress.

 Look for ways to reduce the stress.
 Learn stress reduction and stress management techniques.
 Also, work on relaxing and being patient.
-Give your lifetime to develop rather than pushing to have everything be done right now.
+Give your life the time to develop rather than pushing to have everything be done right now.

 3. Poor relationship with your partner.